CN Announces Election of Directors

-/EIN News/ -- MONTREAL, April 25, 2023 (GLOBE NEWSWIRE) -- CN (TSX: CNR) (NYSE: CNI) announced that the director nominees listed in the management information circular dated March 7, 2023, were elected as directors of CN.
-The detailed results of the vote for the election of directors held at CN’s Annual Meeting of Shareholders (“Meeting”) on April 25, 2023 via online webcast are set out below.
+MONTREAL, April 25, 2023 (GLOBE NEWSWIRE) -- CN CNR CNI announced that the director nominees listed in the management information circular dated March 7, 2023, were elected as directors of CN.
+The detailed results of the vote for the election of directors held at CN's Annual Meeting of Shareholders ("Meeting") on April 25, 2023 via online webcast are set out below.

 Election of Directors